josiahgray12/reddit-scraper/README.md

 A Python application that monitors Reddit threads for relevant content to Nookly, an AI tool for educators and parents, and send daily email summaries with suggested follow up posts.

+This application uses Claude to analyze threads for relevance and to draft proposed threads.

 ## Quick Start

 ### Prerequisites